FallDownTheSystem/modern-js/src/pages/new-es-features.md

 #### Nullish coalescing (??)

-The nullish coalescing operator `??` is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
+The nullish coalescing operator `??` is a logical operator that returns its right-hand side operand when its left-hand side operand is `null` or `undefined`.

 This can be contrasted with the logical OR `||` operator, which returns the right-hand side operand if the left operand is any falsy value.